Common Remark: Electric Cars Aren’t Green

 In our recent study ‘Shades of Green: Electric Cars’ Carbon Emissions Around the Globe‘ we calculated grid powered electric car emissions in twenty countries.
 But we actually had data for quite a few more countries we didn’t include.

-So let’s break out the data and put this thing to rest.
+Let’s break out the data and put this thing to rest.

 The following map compares the carbon footprint of electric driving using average grid electricity in 40 or so countries.
 The actual carbon intensity of electricity you use may differ from the national average for a number of reasons, but it’s a great starting point.